 As mentioned above, we distinguish two types of Boolean functions.
 First, environmental regulation applies to uptake transporters and is automatically constructed from the defined growth medium.
-For example, the oxygen transport reaction can only be active if external oxygen is present in the growth medium ($\neg m{oxygen} \Rightarrow \neg z{tox}$).
+For example, the oxygen transport reaction can only be active if external oxygen is present in the growth medium $(\neg m{\text{oxygen}} \implies \neg z{\text{tox}})$ .
 Second, transcriptional regulation is reconstructed from a literature review and curated by the modeler.
-For instance, r_7 is regulated by the level of metabolite B in the cell, its enzyme cannot be expressed at the same time as B is being produced by $r_2(z{r2b} \Rightarrow \neg z{r7})$.
-Some individual constraints mimic the behavior of E. coli: the activation of respiration reaction r{5a} , r{5b} , rres depends on the presence of oxygen (motivated by the transcriptional factors ArcA and FNR); tc_2 is deactivated when faced with carbon1, mimicking the behavior of glucose catabolite repression by CRP.
+For instance, r7 is regulated by the level of metabolite B in the cell, its enzyme cannot be expressed at the same time as B is being produced by r2 ( $z{r2b} \implies \neg z{r7}$ ).
+Some individual constraints mimic the behavior of E. coli: the activation of respiration reaction r5a, r5b, rres depends on the presence of oxygen (motivated by the transcriptional factors ArcA and FNR); tc2 is deactivated when faced with carbon1, mimicking the behavior of glucose catabolite repression by CRP.
 Ultimately, these transcriptional and environmental constraints serve to filter out EFMs.
-For instance, the elementary mode { r{2b} , r_3 , r_4 , r{5b} , r{8b} , r{res} , th, tox, growth} is not consistent with regulation.
-Indeed, we have: $z{r5b} \Rightarrow \neg m{oxygen}$ and $z{tox} \Rightarrow m{oxygen}$, a contradiction.
+For instance, the elementary mode $\{r2b, r3, r4, r5b, r8b, rres, th, tox, growth\}$ is not consistent with regulation.
+Indeed, we have: $z{r5b} \implies \neg m{oxygen}$ and $z{tox} \implies m{oxygen}$ , a contradiction.

-Regulation Boolean constraints could be incorporated into the EFM computation by the method regEFMTool, as well as in the tools SMTTool and aspefm [112, 113, 114].
+Regulation Boolean constraints could be incorporated into the EFM computation by the method regEFM-Tool, as well as in the tools SMTTool and aspefm [112, 113, 114].
 These constraints lend themselves naturally to logical encoding, making logic programming such as Answer Set Programming (ASP) well suited to this type of problem.
 Unlike traditional double description methods, which struggle with the combinatorial explosion of EFMs by the number of reactions and do not inherently handle regulatory constraints, ASP allows for an intuitive representation of Boolean constraints and efficient pruning of infeasible solutions early in the computation.
 In the simplest cases reactions that cannot respect the regulation constraints are directly deactivated in pre-processing.

 Adding environmental regulation and restricting the analysis to a limited growth medium is crucial for reducing the computational load of the analysis.
-The software regEFM-Tool from Jungreuthmayer et al. was tested on Orth, Fleming and Palsson's E. coli core model [112, 115], a central carbon metabolic model of 95 reactions containing a complete transcriptional regulation network.
-The analysis was performed with all uptake reactions allowed.
-The total number of EFMs was reduced from 226.3 million to 2 million EFMs after post-processing.
+The software regEFMTool from Jungreuthmayer et al. was tested on Orth, Fleming and Palsson's E. coli core model [112, 115], a central carbon metabolic model of